kshitijdwivedi28/DoorDoc/README.md

  5. Download and Installation link for Visual Studio Code – https://code.visualstudio.com/download
  6. Open VS Code on your Platform and Navigate to File Button at the Top Corner
  7. Click Open Folder, browse to your extracted folder and select that folder.
- 8. Navigate to required_modules.txt file from the left pane in the folder and install the mentioned modules.
+ 8. Navigate to required.txt file from the left pane in the folder and install the mentioned modules.
  9. To install a specific module.
 For example – Django.
 Follow the below steps –

      I.   In VS Code, Press Ctrl+` (for windows) to open the terminal\